Free and Sovereign State of Oaxaca

 To the north of the capital are mountains covered in oaks at mid-elevations and then in pine forests at the crest; logging roads on Cerro San Felipe provide access to fine habitat for Dwarf Jay (often with moving flocks of the canopy-dwelling Grey-barred Wren) and a good selection of Montane hummingbirds.

-Oaxaca is comparatively well known with its own major avifaunal tome (Binford 1989).
+Oaxaca boasts a wide variety of habitats and is famous as a centre for endemic species.
 Even birders cannot fail to be impressed by the cultural heritage in the valley of Oaxaca.
 Yagul, the ruins of a very old village that includes an ancient stadium for a pre-Columbian ball game, is a famed birding locale for its desert scrub specialties.
 Monte Alban overlooks Oaxaca city and is the most impressive ruin, a major temple complex that served as the ceremonial centre at the height of the Zapotec culture.
 Brush around the site has nesting Pileated Flycatchers and White-throated Towhees.
 Only Mitla, another archaeological site with complex geometric mosaics, lacks birds to go with the culture, but it is on the way to brush at the eastern end of the valley which holds Blue Mockingbird and Ocellated Thrasher (especially around the Microondas Nueve Puntas towers).

 Contributors